sumurthy/ojsspec/markdown/ServiceScope.md

 ## getParent

-Returns the parent of the current ServiceScope, or undefined if this is a root scope.
+Returns the parent of the current ServiceScope,or undefined if this is a root scope.

 ##### Signature